AntixK/blog/about.md

 title: About
 permalink: /about/
 ---
+Hey there,

-Master's Student at Japan Advanced Institute of Science and Technology(JAIST), Japan.
+Anand here.
+I am a Master's Student at Japan Advanced Institute of Science and Technology(JAIST), Japan.
 I am currently working on Deep Learning - specifically Deep Generative Models and Bayesian Inference.

 ### Publications
 #### Book(s)